hannahjzhang/discord-bots/README.md

 # discord-bots
-My very basic bots: a work in progress
+My very basic bots: a work in progress. <br>
-This bot is currently running with a virtual machine
+This bot is currently running with a virtual machine.

 ```
 hello_world_bot.py